Click filter to remove

 Collection: Frank G. Speck Papers (Mss.Ms.Coll.126)

 Description: The Bororo materials in the Lounsbury Papers include linguistic materials in Series II.
 There are a significant number of audio recordings of narratives and chanting in Series VII.
 The correspondence, in Series I, includes Zarko Levak's work on the Bororo, Carl Schuster's photographs of Bororo jaguar skin robes.
+See also correspondence with the Eastman Kodak Company about photos of Bororo people that they refused to develop.

 Collection: Floyd G. Lounsbury Papers (Mss.Ms.Coll.95)